 - Sort Code Number

-The prison should provide you with a proforma to complete to provide this information.
-You need to make sure that you give the prison the correct details as any mistakes could delay when you receive your pay.
+The prison should provide you with a pro-forma to complete to provide this information.
+Make sure that you give the prison the correct details as any mistakes may cause delays in you receiving your pay.

 If you refuse to provide your outside bank details or refuse to set up an outside bank account, you will no longer be allowed to work outside in paid employment.
 The SSC can pay the money into someone else’s bank account if you ask them to do so, but this is at your own risk.

 The prison should have provided your employer with your date of release.
 However, it’s important that you make them aware of the date and give them your personal bank account details nearer the time.
 This will ensure that you will receive your pay as usual.
 Otherwise, your pay may continue to be paid into the central prison account.

 Discuss this with others